YeeSang/UECM3033_assign3/report.md

 Put your graphs here and explain.
 ![prey-predatorPlot.png](prey-predatorPlot.png)
-**From the graph of population against time, prey(rabbits) and predators(foxes) are move closer as the year increases until intersection occured between 4th and 5th year.
-At the graph of prey versus predators, we see that the population of foxes(predators) decreased caused the population of rabbits(prey) increased without include other environment factors.**
+**From the graph of population against time, prey(rabbits) and predators(foxes) are move closer to each other as the year increases until intersection occured between 4th and 5th year.
+This mean after the intersection, population of rabbits are higher than population of its predators.**

+**At the graph of prey versus predators, we see that the population of foxes(predators) decreased caused the population of rabbits(prey) increased without include other environment factors.**

 Is the system of ODE sensitive to initial condition?
 Explain.
 ![sensitivityTest.png](sensitivityTest.png)
-**Task reqired to make a minor change if initial condition for y, which is y0 increased from 0.1 to 0.11.
-The comparison graph is plotted above. rabbits_t and foxes_t are present the new y0 and y1 respectively.
-From both graph, we cannnot see much of gap of those line between new and original plot.
-Therefore, the system of ODE are consider not sensitive to initial condition since minor change do not lead much effect to the original value.**
+**Task required to make a minor change if initial condition for y, which is y0 increased from 0.1 to 0.11.
+The comparison graph is plotted above. rabbits_t and foxes_t are represent the new y0 and y1 respectively.
+From both graphs, we cannnot see much of gap of those line between new and original plot.**

+**Therefore, the system of ODE are consider not sensitive to initial condition since minor change do not lead much effect to the original value.**

 -----------------------------------